What is a strict liability cause of action?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Strict liability is a legal doctrine that makes a person or company responsible for their actions or products which cause damages regardless of any negligence or fault on their part.
-A plaintiff filing a personal injury lawsuit under a strict liability law does not need to show intentional or negligent conduct, only that the defendant’s action triggered strict liability and that the plaintiff suffered a harm.
-Whether or not a tort action is considered strict liability and what damages are appropriate will depend on your state law, so consult an experienced personal injury attorney prior to filing a strict liability tort.
+A plaintiff filing a personal injury lawsuit under a law does not need to show intentional or negligent conduct, only that the defendant’s action triggered strict liability and that the plaintiff suffered a harm.
+Whether or not a tort action is considered strict liability and what damages are appropriate will depend on your state law, so consult an experienced personal injury attorney prior to filing.

 The theory of strict liability also comes up occasionally in criminal and traffic cases.
 The same general principles apply: an act plus a harm, regardless of intent, equals liability.
-Speeding is a good example of a strict liability offense.
-Statutes allow for drivers to be ticketed and punished for the strict liability offense of speeding, even when the driver was merely reckless about monitoring his own speed.
+Speeding is a good example of this type of offense.
+Statutes allow for drivers to be ticketed and punished for the offense of speeding, even when the driver was merely reckless about monitoring his own speed.

 Get Legal Help Today